-Today is National Depression Screening Day, dedicated to educating and raising awareness of the common condition.
-This year marks the 25th anniversary of the event, hosted by Screening For Mental Health, a Boston-based company.
-Depression affects 14.8 million Americans, according to the Anxiety and Depression Association of America, roughly 6.7 percent of U.S. adults.
+October 8, 2020 is National Depression Screening Day, which is dedicated to educating and raising awareness of this common condition.
+Depression affects 17.3 million Americans, according to the National Institute of Mental Health, which is roughly 7.1 percent of U.S. adults.

 The health benefits of pets are widely known, especially for treatment of depression and anxiety.
 (See emotional support dogs and therapy dogs!)
-But what happens when it’s the dog who has depression?
+But what happens when it’s your dog who has depression?

 Recognizing Depression in Dogs